Medium/opensource/ocla-1.0.md

    up-front, "This is not a contribution."
-Contributions may take other forms as well, including (but not limited to) email or other more general communication intended to be received by one or more of The Contributors.
+Contributions may take other forms as well, including (but not limited to) email or other more general communication intended to be received by one or more Contributors.

-6. "The Contributors" &mdash; Those people and corporations that provide Contributions.
+6. "Contributor" / "Contributors" &mdash; Those people and corporations that provide Contributions.

 7. "License" / "Licenses" &mdash; The terms under which Projects are licensed.
 Each Project may have a different License.
 In any case, the License for a given Project is clearly identified in the documentation for that Project.

-8. "The Users" &mdash; Those people, projects, and companies which make use of the Projects.
+8. "User" / "Users" &mdash; Those people, projects, and companies which make use of the Projects.
 Making use of a Project includes (but is not limited to) compiling and/or running its content, taking some action which causes its content to be used, copying its content,